 Data Protection & GDPR

-All businesses, no matter what their size or sector, will need to review their data protection compliance sooner rather than later in order to prepare for the forthcoming General Data Protection Regulation (GDPR) and the replacement Data Protection Act, which will come into force in May 2018, modernising our data protection law and providing the regulator, the Information Commissioner’s Office (ICO), enhanced and strengthened enforcement powers.
+All businesses, no matter what their size or sector, will need to review their data protection compliance sooner rather than later in order to comply with the General Data Protection Regulation (GDPR) and the replacement Data Protection Act, which came into force in May 2018, modernising our data protection law and providing the regulator, the Information Commissioner’s Office (ICO), enhanced and strengthened enforcement powers.

-Currently the ICO has the power to fine businesses and organisations with a Civil Monetary Penalty (CMP) of up to £500,000 for breaches of the Data Protection Act 1998, which have the likelihood to cause substantial damage or distress.
+Previously the ICO had the power to fine businesses and organisations with a Civil Monetary Penalty (CMP) of up to £500,000 for breaches of the Data Protection Act 1998, which had the likelihood to cause substantial damage or distress.
 Under GDPR those limits are much higher, up to a maximum of £17 million or 4% of turnover in worse case scenarios, with fines only a part of a range of sanctions for non-compliance including corrective orders, reprimands and warnings.

 There has never been a better time for businesses to review existing data protection policies and procedures to get as ready for the new regulatory landscape as they can be.

 We can assist businesses and organisations by advising on the various obligations that are placed upon them, currently and in the future regime, which include: